KxSystems/ml/docs/utilities/util.md

 .ml.iMin[array]
 ```

-Where

--  `array` is a numerical array of values

-returns the index of the minimum element of the array
+Where `array` is a numerical array of values, returns the index of the minimum element of the array.

 ```q